MidnightMages/JLuaVM/docs/deviations.md

     Differs slightly as the table-length operator behaves differently.

+- **parsing and then printing hex-float numbers**

+    JLuaVM appears to offer a couple more digits of precisions than LuaC when outputting numbers.

-## Lua language spec deviations
+## Lua language specification deviations
-Similarly, in these cases the lua spec is not followed (meaning if LuaC follows the specification, the behaviour will also differ from LuaC):
+Similarly, in these cases the lua specification (spec) is not followed (meaning if LuaC follows the spec, the behaviour will also differ from LuaC):
 - **math.randomseed(seed)**

     This function does not accept two seeds, but instead only one.
 Similarly it also only returns one number.
 Extra arguments are ignored.